-I love art for preschoolers.
-I love it even more when art and science can be combined.
+I love making art.
+I love it, even more, when art activities for preschoolers can be combined with science.
 Painting with marbles and balls is the perfect combination of creativity, experimentation, and exploration for kids.
 Let me show you how you can do so much more than just roll a sphere around on a piece of paper.

 - golf balls